brightigiemokha/python_pc_quiz/README.md

 * To my amazing family for their amazing patiences all through my projects.

-* To Tomislav  for always pointing me in right directions. you are amazing Tom.
+* To Tomislav  for always pointing me in right directions and testing my codes. you are amazing Tom.

 - - -